gregfoletta/test_ldap_servers/README.md

 # NAT Ports

 Personally, I advertise my docker networks out to my wider network, so I don't need to NAT.
 If you need to NAT inbound, uncomment the 'ports' section in the docker-compose file.

+# TODO

+- LDAPS doesn't currently work, but should be pretty easy to enable.
+PRs welcome.